gwdg/vagrant-docker/README.md

 Docker Environment
 ==================

-You can link to other dockerimages or at volumes or forwared ports etc by editing your Dockerenv inside your project (See: http://docs.vagrantup.com/v2/docker/configuration.html)
+You can link to other dockerimages or at volumes or forward ports etc by editing your Dockerenv inside your project (See: http://docs.vagrantup.com/v2/docker/configuration.html)

 If you want to forward some ports to your host you must also specify this in ./docker-host/Vagrantfile